zdharma-continuum/zinit-console/README.md

-# Zplugin Console
+# Zinit Console

-A consolette for Zplugin – based on the `zsh/zcurses` Zshell module and the [ZUI](https://github.com/zdharma/zui) library – it allows the user to:
+A consolette for Zinit – based on the `zsh/zcurses` Zshell module and the [ZUI](https://github.com/zdharma/zui) library – it allows the user to:

 - view the currently loaded plugins in a colorful list, in one of 3 different